phavelar/mixtape/README.md

 ## Future Enhancements/Changes required for scaling the application.
 My presented solution works by reading the entire contents of the mixtape.json in memory, so for a very large file it won't work.
-So, I would need to walk the file using streaming APIs, that is read it in chunks and process changes on these chunks, in a way that memory isn't ever an issue.
+So, I would need to walk the file using streaming APIs (similarily as I did with the changes.json file parsing), that is read it in chunks and process changes on these chunks, in a way that memory isn't ever an issue (however for large files it will become a slow process).
 For such cases, a better solution is perhaps to leverage a document database, such as MongoDB or CouchDB.
 The application becomes trivial, just use the database native queries to modify the document.
-Let the databasee engine deal with replication/concurrency and follow its best practices for scaling needs.
+Let the database engine deal with replication/concurrency and follow its best practices for scaling needs.